Davaiz76/tech2xl/README.md

   - Add the last the restart date, the uptime of the device
   - Add the last reset counter time, reliability, Txload, Rxload of each interface
   - Add the version of the sfp module
+  - Add a new sheet for the logs